Purchases made through links earn us a small commission, at no extra cost to you.

 We arrived in Cusco just after 9:00 am, which gave us 3 full days to explore and acclimatize to the high altitude before doing the Inca Trail Hike.
 We spent the first day walking around the city’s historic centre and the next 2 days exploring the area’s archaeological sites.

 A highlight of our time in Cusco was the two days we ventured out into the surrounding areas to visit some archaeological sites.
 We had a fantastic private guide who was a wealth of knowledge about each site he took us to.
-We saw so many wonderful sites but our favourites were the agricultural terraces at Pisac, the Inca stonework at Sacsayhuaman, and the vast ruins of the pre-Incan city of Pikillaqta.
+We visited 7 ruins near Cusco but our favourites were the agricultural terraces at Pisac, the Inca stonework at Sacsayhuaman, and the vast remnants of the pre-Incan city of Pikillaqta.

 The biggest disappointment of our entire trip to South America was that we could not visit most of the Sacred Valley because of a strike.
 The farmers were protesting and had blockaded the roads, preventing anyone from entering or leaving the Sacred Valley.
 This protest went on for 2 days- the only 2 days we had available to see the Sacred Valley.